openharmony/docs/en/application-dev/database/database-mdds-guidelines.md

    }
    ```

-7. Synchronize data to other devices.
+7. Synchronize data to other devices.<br/>
    Select the devices in the same network and the synchronization mode to synchronize data.

    The following is the sample code for data synchronization in a single KV store. **deviceIds** can be obtained by deviceManager by calling **getTrustedDeviceListSync()**, and **1000** indicates that the maximum delay time is 1000 ms.